 This module enables access to secure firmware functionalities specific to the target microcontroller.
-It can be safely imported in every program, however its functions will raise UnsupportedError if the target VM is not enabled for secure firmware features (available for Pro users only).
+It can be safely imported in every program, however its functions will raise UnsupportedError if the target VM is not enabled for secure firmware features (a premium VM with the OTA feature enabled is needed).

 There are many ways of securing the firmware running on a microcontroller: